beyondstorage/specs/rfcs/51-distinguish-errors-by-isaoserror.md

 updated_at: 2021-05-10
 ---

-# AOS-51: Identify go-storage Error
+# AOS-51: Distinguish Errors by IsAosError

 ## Background